 Travel to the most secluded sections of the Bahamas island chain on shallow-draft vessels; learn to navigate them and discover a remote and beautiful marine ecosystem.
+Along the way, stretch fitness goals and satisfy curiosity swimming and snorkeling in Bahamas’ 80 degree sparkling sea.
 Learn sail handling and maneuvers such as tacking and gybing through the wind.
 When the breeze is calm, bring out the oars and row together to your evening anchorage.
-Daily lessons cover navigation, small boat seamanship, weather and anchoring to provide the tools you and your team will use to set and meet each day’s goal.
-Regular group discussions allow for reflection on each day and ensure that leadership and onboard responsibilities are shared, and that every crew member is involved in planning the next day.
-For the final phase of the course, the vessel is turned over to the crew to put all the skills you’ve learned to the test and create an unforgettable journey.
+Return home with newfound confidence, teamwork and leadership skills.
+No prior experience is necessary.

 This course may be full or preparing to leave in the next week.
 Please call us at 866-467-7651 to discuss your options.

-Our traditional 30-foot sailboats encourage teamwork and leadership like no other classroom.
-On an open boat with no cabin and no engine, students live closely together, using only wind and oars as propulsion.
-As they rotate responsibilities, students learn the crafts of maneuvering under sail, coastal navigation, rowing and living aboard a small open boat.
+Traditional 30-foot sailboats encourage teamwork and leadership like no other classroom.
+On an open boat with no cabin and no engine, the group will live closely together using only wind and oars as propulsion.
+As they rotate responsibilities during this expedition, students learn the crafts of maneuvering under sail, coastal navigation, rowing and living aboard a small open boat.
 At night, students sleep on deck under a tarp, taking turns at anchor watch under brilliant night skies.

-The college years are filled with excitement and pressure, whether students are in school, getting ready to start or building their knowledge and skills within the workforce.
-It can be easy to let the momentum of this time take over.
-To get a fresh perspective, young adults need to step out of their routines and challenge themselves in new ways, discover new strengths and forge new friendships.
-Outward Bound instructors will coach students to step outside of their perceived limitations, assess risks and work together to achieve more than they thought possible.
+Through learning sailing and seamanship techniques, students are practicing the essential skills and habits that help them prepare for new challenges at work, college, home and in their community.
+Outward Bound Instructors will coach students to step outside of their perceived limitations, assess risks and work together to achieve more than they thought possible.
 In the wilderness, students can unplug from their everyday life and build amazing new connections that will serve them wherever they go.

 The expedition encourages students to:

-The Bahamas are a network of low lying islands, shallow banks and deep blue waters just across the Gulf Stream from southern Florida.
-Originally inhabited by peoples moving north through the Caribbean from South America, for most of recorded history, these expansive and remote islands served as hideouts for privateers, buccaneers and pirates.
-These renegades were slowly brought to order by the British Crown, and the islands became a haven for fisherman, woodcutters, salt exporters and for freed slaves from the US and the Atlantic slave trade.
-Now a destination for sailors seeking stunning and remote cruising grounds and those researching marine ecology, the Bahamas are vibrant ecosystem and diverse culture.
+The Bahamas are a network of low lying islands, shallow banks and deep blue waters just across the Gulf Stream and 100 miles from the east coast of Florida.
+Sand beaches, limestone cliffs, mangrove creeks and underwater reefs compose a maritime region diverse in species and rich in human history.
+Originally inhabited by peoples moving north through the Caribbean from South America these expansive and remote islands served as hideouts for privateers, buccaneers and pirates.
+These renegades were slowly brought to order by the British Crown and the islands became a haven for fisherman, woodcutters, salt exporters and freed slaves from the United States and the Atlantic slave trades.
+Now a destination for sailors seeking stunning and remote cruising grounds, and those researching marine ecology, the Bahamas are a vibrant ecosystem and diverse culture.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.